What is the Matsuri?

 Superball Sukui

 Just like Kingyo Sukui suki but with balls.
 Using a scooper with a thin piece of paper as a net, you try to catch as many rubber balls as you can before the paper breaks.
-House points and prizes are awarded for the balls you scoop.
+House points are awarded for the balls you scoop.

 Wish Tree